waylandcomputer/club-website/README.md

-# First Working Example with Front & Backend Combined
+# Combined Front & Backend

 ## Requirements
 You need to have Node.js + npm, Python, and Postgresql installed.